jennyrrrrr/Art_Style_Transform/README.md

 ## Problem statement

-In training image to a different style, I would be much easier to used paired photo and paintings for training,
+In training image to a different style, I would be much easier to used paired photo and paintings for training.
 But in most cases, we don't have such ability to paired data.
 The problem statement is how can we generate image with certain styles without having a good amout of paired data.
 For example, if we want to transform a real life photography to a Van Gogh styled painting, we will not be able to get a real life photography matching Van Gogh styled painting.

 <p align="middle">